-- More than one million people in the United States suffer from inflammatory bowel diseases (IBD), such as Crohn’s disease and ulcerative colitis, many of them here in South Jersey.
-The Cooper Digestive Health Institute has created a dedicated center, the only one of its kind in southern New Jersey, to manage these complex diseases.
+More than one million people in the United States suffer from inflammatory bowel diseases (IBD), such as Crohn’s disease and ulcerative colitis.
+The Cooper Digestive Health Institute has created a dedicated IBD center to manage these complex diseases.

 Interventional radiologists use advanced imaging (ultrasounds, X-rays, CAT scans, MRI scans, and other innovative methods) to see inside the body and treat complex conditions – including cardiovascular disease and cancer – less invasively and with unprecedented precision.